-As with most components on an RV, the forces of gravity and acceleration can have a negative impact on the fit and function of an RV slide room.
-Over time, you may notice gaps have developed in your RV slide out seal, which is completely normal due to repeated use and excessive pressure when braking.
-Thankfully, you can easily fix a gap in an RV slide out seal by making minor adjustments to the front and rear slide arms.
-In this lesson, we show you how to check your slide room for gaps and complete any tightening or loosening required.
+As with most components on an RV, the forces of gravity and acceleration can have a negative impact on the fit and function of an RV slide room, causing the seals to jostle and shift.
+Over time, you may notice gaps have developed in your RV slide out seal.
+This is completely normal due to repeated use and excessive pressure when braking, so there’s no need to call up a certified technician or ask for your money back!

 How to shore up your RV slide out seal

-Via Steve’s guidance, you’ll learn how to properly adjust the arms under your slide room through small incremental changes, whether you need to elevate the room to take pressure off the bottom RV slide out seal or shift the room left or right to account for horizontal sliding.
+Via Steve’s expert guidance, you’ll learn how to properly adjust the hydraulic arms that bolster and maneuver your slide room by making the smallest of incremental changes, whether you need to elevate the room to take pressure off the bottom RV slide out seal or shift the room left or right to account for horizontal sliding.

 Follow along as Steve demonstrates the best way to tweak the ram arms on your vehicle’s slide room to shore up the RV slide out seal, and you can guarantee your Lippert room stays in tip-top shape and lasts countless more miles into the future!
 For more information on slide room maintenance and upgrades we recommend you take a look through our archives, where you’ll discover an entire series on caring for your Lippert slide room.
 We love what the invention of the slide room has done for our RV travels, and we bet you will too.
 With a bit of time and some tender loving slide room care, your adventures will benefit massively!